 I've been an avid fan of Onshape since I first used it for my high school robotics team.

-Now, I use the software for student engineering projects at the University of Washington — and, even better, as an intern in the R&D department at Onshape!
+Now, I use the software for student engineering projects at the University of Washington — and, even better, in the R&D department as an intern at Onshape!

 How did I wind up here?
 How did I get into CAD in the first place?